d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 ### Statistical Significance

-The *statistical significance* measures the probability of erroneously reject the null hypothesis, $H_0$, when it should not be rejected, i.e.,
+The *statistical significance* measures the probability of erroneously rejecting the null hypothesis, $H_0$, when it should not be rejected, i.e.,

 $$ \text{statistical significance }= 1 - \alpha = P(\text{reject } H_0 \mid H_0 \text{ is true} ).$$